Help us to describe the Libraries' digitised music collections

 The approach will be two-fold: firstly to undertake all procedures associated with the online delivery of digital surrogates for a proposed selection of material (to include basic descriptive metadata, conservation, tracking, delivery platform and preservation); and secondly to create an environment which allows for, and encourages, the enhancement of the basic metadata through crowd-sourcing and additional features such as Music OCR and online performances.

-A sequence of unbound and uncatalogued music scores will form the main body of material selected for the initial phase of the project, comprising 64 boxes of piano music, mostly sheet music from the period 1860-1880 which includes dance music and other pieces designed for home entertainment, many with illustrated covers.
+A sequence of unbound and uncatalogued music scores will form the main body of material selected for the initial phase of the project, comprising 64 boxes of sheet music, mostly for piano, from the mid-Victorian period which includes dance music and other pieces designed for home entertainment, many with illustrated covers.
 The value of this material is explored in the Research Context page.

 The project is being funded by Google and overseen by a number of Project Participants.